aws-samples/aws-iot-sitewise-bulk-import-example/README.md

 # IoT SiteWise Bulk Import Example

 ## About this Repo
-This repo provides code samples to test IoT SiteWise BulkImportJob API.
-Use this repo, you can easily create a sample asset hiearchy for an automobile manufacturer and then simulate historical data for a selected period of time.
+This repo provides code samples to test the IoT SiteWise BulkImportJob API.
+Using this repo, you can easily create a sample asset hiearchy for an automobile manufacturer, simulate historical data for a selected period of time, and then import the data into AWS IoT SiteWise.

 ## How to use
 ### 1) Configure